aghArdeshir/aghardeshir.github.io/blog/merge-request-mastery.md

 If you are using an issue-tracking system like JIRA, you can include the link to the task in the description.
 This way the reviewer can quickly jump to the task and see what the task is about, what everyone said about this task, and what the acceptance criteria are.
 The more the reviewer knows about your changes, the better they can review them, and the result is **safer** changes.
 Robust features and changes that don't break other stuff. 💪

-Writing a description for MRs (and commits) not only benefit the reviewer at review time, but it also helps tracking code easier by acting as some sort of a document.
-If someone tracks down a code to see when and why its introduced, they may end up in your MR. Then with a good description they know why you did those changes, and for which ticket they are intended.
+Writing a description for MRs (and commits) not only benefits the reviewer at review time, but it also helps tracking code easier by acting as some sort of document.
+If someone tracks down a code to see when and why it's introduced, they may end up in your MR. Then with a good description, they know why you made those changes, and for which ticket they are intended.

 ## 🗨️ Comments {#comments}

 Leave the "Resolve" button on comments for the author of the comment.
 If you think you have addressed a requested change, the best thing to do is to leave a note: "Thanks, Done!" preferably with a link to the commit that solves the requested change.
 Or if the comment is just asking questions, reply to the question and, again, leave it unresolved for the reviewer to come back and read the replies on their comments.
-This way, we make sure the reviewer sees your reply, gets a chance to double-check the comment, makes sure you understood the comment correctly, review the new change if there is any, and if all is good, they can resolve the comment.
+This way, we make sure the reviewer sees your reply, gets a chance to double-check the comment, makes sure you understood the comment correctly, reviews the new change if there is any, and if all is good, they can resolve the comment.
 Otherwise, they can continue requesting changes or asking follow-up questions in the thread of the comment.

 If anyone else resolves the reviewer's comment, they never know the conclusion on a question/request they had in their mind.
 The review process is not a one-time thing.
 It's more of a back-and-forth communication.
 Reviewers can use the "resolving" of the comments as a way to track their review process.
 Then one time they resolve a comment, they notice now all the comments are resolved by themselves, and if all comments are resolved and all files are viewed, it means the MR can be approved. ✅